sportly/ember-cli-mixpanel-service/README.md

 This ember-cli addon injects mixpanel into your ember app.

 The mixpanel js is injected into the app's index.html.
 Pageview tracking is by default automatic, no mixins required.
-The mixpanel service is injected into your apps controllers and routes and is available as `this.mixpanel`.
+The mixpanel service is injected into your apps controllers and routes and is available as `this.get('mixpanel')`.

-This is close port of https://github.com/remerge/ember-cli-mixpanel but refactored as a service.

 More on mixpanel at http://www.mixpanel.com